mgmax/inkscape-roland-cutstudio/README.md

 ## Contributing

 I am sorry that the code is so horrible.
 If anyone feels the desire to burn everything and rewrite it from scratch, please feel free to do so.
-If you're making changes to the code, please make sure that `python2.7 roland_cutstudio.py --selftest` and `python3 roland_cutstudio.py --selftest` work before you submit a pull request.
+If you're making changes to the code, please make sure that `python3 roland_cutstudio.py --selftest` works before you submit a pull request.

 ## Details